realm/SwiftCov/README.md

 - Running on iOS devices is not supported (Simulator or OSX only)
 - Application projects are not supported (Framework projects only)
 - Running on Travis CI is not supported (It works on Circle CI!)
+- Debugging SwiftCov is not supported.
+If you launch SwiftCov from Xcode, it may fail. https://github.com/realm/SwiftCov/issues/6
+- Make sure you do not debug for the same target.
+It may fail since multiple debuggers cannot attach same target.

 ## License